tjcsl/polybot/README.md

 ## Database
 The bot exposes a database as `bot.db`.
 It is a `Client` instance (part of the node `pg` library).
 See `acl.js` for an example of how to use the DB.

+## Actually setting up the bot
+1. Set up PostgreSQL.
+2. Set the DATABASE_URL environment variable to be in the form "postgres://user:password@host